Nefsen402/destam-dom/README.md

 ```

 ## JSX compatible
-destam-dom provides source passes under transform/ that will take the ```html`` ``` syntax and jsx and turn it into simple calls that destam-dom directly understands so that no parsing has to happen at runtime.
+destam-dom provides various source passes under transform/ for build systems that will take ```html`` ``` template literals and JSX and turn it into simple calls that destam-dom directly understands so that no parsing has to happen at runtime.

 ## More examples
 The `examples` directory provides many simple examples for how to use this library.